thomassuedbroecker/gitops-app-of-apps/README.md

 ![](images/app-of-apps-03.png)

-As a starting point we are using the which can be created by following the blog post called ["Use Software Everywhere and IasCable to setup GitOps on a Red Hat OpenShift Cluster in a Virtual Private Cloud on IBM Cloud"](https://wp.me/paelj4-1tZ), please at the this blog post for details.
+As a starting point we are using the blog post called ["Use Software Everywhere and IasCable to setup GitOps on a Red Hat OpenShift Cluster in a Virtual Private Cloud on IBM Cloud"](https://wp.me/paelj4-1tZ) to configure and setup the needed following resources.

-Our starting point:

-* IBM Cloud is used
+* IBM Cloud
 * Red Hat OpenShift in a VPC is setup
-* Argo CD is setup and initial bootstap configured
+* Argo CD is setup and initial gitops bootstap is configured

 And we are going to use ...